-- The bank opens an electronic account for each Beneficiary Family (KPM) based on the Beneficiary List (DPM) from the Ministry of Social Affairs. - The transfer of aid funds will be transferred from the Ministry of Social's account to the bank to the KPM assistance electronic account. - The channelling bank provides notification that the funds have been transferred to the KPM account (can be in the form of SMS to KPM's cellular phone number). - Beneficiaries come to e-warong who have collaborated with local banks by bringing their IDs. - KPM then selects the type of assistance according to the quota and buys the desired food.
+- The bank opens an electronic account for each Beneficiary Family (KPM) based on the Beneficiary List (DPM) from the Ministry of Social Affairs. - The transfer of aid funds will be transferred from the Ministry of Social's account to the bank to the KPM assistance electronic account. - The channeling bank provides notification that the funds have been transferred to the KPM account (can

+- be in the form of SMS to KPM's cellular phone number). - Beneficiaries come to e-warong who have collaborated with local banks by bringing their IDs. - KPM then selects the type of assistance according to the quota and buys the desired food.

 It can be seen from the mechanism of the electronic voucher system that is already running at BNPT, blockchain technology can be applied to the creation of electronic accounts, the creation of electronic vouchers, and recording transactions when the voucher has been used.
 The system created will also adopt the BNPT system with the flow made as similar as possible.
-But of course, there are simplifications such as in the bureaucratic process between government institutions (Ministry of Social Affairs, State General Treasurer, and Banks).
+But of course there are simplifications such as in the bureaucratic process between government institutions (Ministry of Social Affairs, State General Treasurer, and Banks).

 Then in the implementation of the electronic voucher system, the process of transferring aid funds will be simplified.
-As a substitute for transfers of aid funds from banks to KPM accounts, the prototype system will implement tokens in the blockchain network that will replace the money function of currency in conducting transactions between social assistance recipients and shop owners.
+As a substitute for transfers of aid funds from banks to KPM accounts, the prototype system will implement tokens in the blockchain network that will replace the rupiafunction of currency in conducting transactions between social assistance recipients and shop owners.
+The use of tokens was chosen to see how money flows from the government to the recipients of the social assistance, and finally to the shop owners.
+In addition, in the future development of the system, tokens collected by shop owners can also be exchanged into nominal rupiah either through bank mechanisms or payment gateways.

-In this system, when the voucher is generated, the role of the bank is to send the token to the voucher.
-The role of banks can be eliminated to facilitate the process of forming vouchers by seeing vouchers as a medium of exchange circulated by the government.
-However, to make the system as similar as possible to the BPNT system, the author decided to still involve the bank by assuming that this electronic voucher is the currency or exchange rate issued by the bank.
+On the system on which the voucher is to be created, the role of the bank is to send the token to the voucher. actually the role of banks can be eliminated to simplify and simplify the process of forming vouchers from the government by viewing vouchers as a medium of exchange circulated by the government.
+However, in order for the system to be as similar as possible to the BPNT system, the author decided to maintain the involvement of the bank by assuming that this electronic voucher is the currency or exchange rate issued by the bank.